Mad River interview with Rick Bockner & Tom Manning

 Tom: Richard was an amazing man, a fine writer, and as great guy.
 Read his biography to learn more about him.
 He was very sweet and humorous at times and was tortured by his own demons much of the time as well.

-Tom: At that time Richard was the poet I most admired, more for his prose than his poet.
+Tom: At that time Richard was the poet I most admired, more for his prose than his poetry.
 Confederate General From Bur Sur is still one of my favourite all time books.

 Rick: The bands we had the most contact and admiration for were Janis and Big Brother, Country Joe and the Fish, The Youngbloods, Sons of Champlin.
 Nick Gravenites of Electric Flag was very helpful to us and took us under his wing.
 Also Jesse Colin Young and Jerry Corbett of the Youngbloods gave us invaluable assistance preparing for our second album that Jerry produced for us.
 I did not have one favourite group, but rather a handful of musicians that I admired.